 Artificial lactation is mainly implemented when the mother and baby are separated.
 In the absence of direct neonatal sucking stimulation, the mother can use an electric breast pump to express milk to assist lactation, and can choose different methods according to their own experience and feelings.

-Compared with the electric breast pump, manual milking requires more technical skills, and it is easier for the mother to feel fatigued and interrupt the initiation of lactation.
+Compared with the electric breast pump machine, manual milking requires more technical skills, and it is easier for the mother to feel fatigued and interrupt the initiation of lactation.
 Electric milking can not only reduce the pressure in this regard, but also protect the health of the breasts.

 Baby sucking and mother-infant contact as early as possible can promote lactation.
 It is recommended that newborns suck within 30 minutes and have skin-to-skin contact within 1 hour after delivery.